camicroscope/GSOC/README.md

 Source Code: https://github.com/sharmalab/eaglescope

-Code Challenge: Create a web application which takes in a user-supplied file (e.g. csv) and determines which feature(s) are most explanatory.
+Code Challenge: Use eaglescope to visualize a dataset in a selection of different ways.

 ## [7] User Driven Pathology Validation